Magform/ranpw/README.md

 ## Project overview

-The central concept behind the RANPW project is to create a dynamic, Tamagotchi-inspired tool enriched with a selection of games (LCatch, Pong, and LockY) and productivity applications (Cronometer).
+The central concept behind the RANPW project is to create a dynamic, Tamagotchi-inspired tool enriched with a selection of games (LCatch, Pong, and LockY) and productivity applications (Cronometer and Termometer).
 This versatile platform encourages high modularity, enabling individuals with basic C++ knowledge to seamlessly develop and incorporate their custom apps and games.
 RANPW is designed to operate on the mbed NXP LPC1768 microcontroller, coupled with the mbed application board.

 ## Used hardware and library

 ### LCD: C12832

 The 32x128 pixel LCD display serves as the primary visual interface for all interactions within the application.
-To achieve seamless control over the display, I've customized the [C1832.h](https://os.mbed.com/teams/components/code/C12832/) library to ensure compatibility with the project's broader software ecosystem.
+To achieve seamless control over the display, I've customized the [C12832.h](https://os.mbed.com/teams/components/code/C12832/) library to ensure compatibility with the project's broader software ecosystem.

 ### Joystick